 If you accept EBT — or plan to — your merchant account, equipment, and eligibility setup must be correct.

-VMS specializes in EBT merchant enablement and staying ahead of future EBT changes, including security modernization and state-level rule shifts.
+VMS specializes in EBT merchant enablement and staying ahead of future EBT changes, including security modernization and state-level rule shifts — from getting approved to accept EBT, to a full step-by-step guide to accepting EBT, to understanding how stores get paid for food stamps.